 No

-The climbing season for Crowfoot Mountain is typically limited to summer months when glacier and rock conditions are most stable.
-Check current conditions with Parks Canada before your visit as weather and route conditions change frequently.
+The climbing season is typically summer months when conditions are most stable.
+Snow can linger on upper sections well into summer.
+Always check current conditions with Parks Canada before your visit as weather and route conditions change frequently.

 Didn't find your answer?